profitviews/profitviews/docs/signals.md

 ## Overview

+The Signals interface in ProfitView lets you build event-driven trading strategies in Python.
+Your strategy reacts to live market events and sends trading intent using `self.signal(...)`.
+Execution, risk management, and exchange connectivity are handled by ProfitView.

 A Signal bot is built on an event-driven architecture.
 Market events trigger callback functions.
 These callbacks may handle public market data (quotes, trades, candles) and generate signals that downstream bots or processes can consume.

 <div class="centered" style="margin-bottom: 20px;">
     <img src="/assets/images/trading-bot-architecture-white.png" alt="Signal Bot Architecture">
 </div>

 ## Getting Started